 Ronneby, Sölvesborg and Karlshamn

 Blekinge is also known for the old spa Ronneby Brunn.
 Today there is the large Ronneby Brunn spa hotel with a beautiful park.

-On the coast is Sölvesborg with its narrow alleys, a church from the 13th century, and Europe’s longest pedestrian bridge.
+On the coast is Sölvesborg with its narrow alleys, a church from the 13th century, and one of Europe’s longest pedestrian bridges.